 Some states require the registered agent to meet the licensing requirements.

-Note that you can be your own registered agent if you satisfy all aforementioned requirements.
+Note that you can be your own registered agent if you satisfy all the aforementioned requirements.

 Step 4: File Articles of Organization